 An operating segment is a component of an enterprise whose operating results are regularly reviewed by the enterprise's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance.
 The primary performance measure used by management is net income or loss.
-The Company operates in two distinct lines of business consisting of the biologics and devices divisions.
-However, due to the immaterial revenue from devices to date, the Company reports as one segment.
+Up until December 31, 2014, the Company operated two distinct lines of business consisting of the biologics and the device divisions.
+With the strategic exit from the device business as of December 31, 2014, the Company will be operating as a single business segment in 2015.

-The Company's revenue is derived principally from the sale or license of its medical products, coatings and device implants.
+The Company's revenue is derived principally from the sale of its biologic products.
 The markets in which the Company competes are highly competitive and rapidly changing.
 Significant technological advances, changes in customer requirements, or the emergence of competitive products with new capabilities or technologies could adversely affect the Company's operating results.
-The Company's business could be harmed by a decline in demand for, or in the prices of, its products or as a result of, among other factors, any change in pricing or distribution model, increased price competition, changes in government regulations or a failure by the Company to keep up with technological change.
+The Company's business could be harmed by a decline in demand for, or in the prices of, its products or as a result of, among other factors, any change in pricing or distribution methods, increased price competition, changes in government regulations or a failure by the Company to keep up with technological change.
 Further, a decline in available tissue donors could have an adverse impact on our business.

-The accompanying interim condensed consolidated financial statements of Bacterin for the three and six months ended June 30, 2014 and 2013 are unaudited and are prepared in accordance with accounting principles generally accepted in the United States of America.
+The accompanying interim condensed consolidated financial statements of Bacterin for the quarters ended March 31, 2015 and 2014 are unaudited and are prepared in accordance with accounting principles generally accepted in the United States of America.
 They do not include all disclosures required by generally accepted accounting principles for annual financial statements, but in the opinion of management, include all adjustments, consisting only of normal recurring items, necessary for a fair presentation.
-Interim results are not necessarily indicative of results which may be achieved in the future for the full year ending December 31, 2014.
+Interim results are not necessarily indicative of results which may be achieved in the future for the full year ending December 31, 2015.

-These financial statements should be read in conjunction with the financial statements and notes thereto which are included in Bacterin's Annual Report on Form 10-K for the year ended December 31, 2013.
+These financial statements should be read in conjunction with the financial statements and notes thereto which are included in Bacterin's Annual Report on Form 10-K for the year ended December 31, 2014.
 The accounting policies set forth in those annual financial statements are the same as the accounting policies utilized in the preparation of these financial statements, except as modified for appropriate interim financial statement presentation.